nogibjj/Jennifer_W8_Individual_Project_2/README.md

 ## Optimized Rust Binary

-This project generates an optimized Rust binary that can be downloaded by visiting the GitHub Actions page [here](https://github.com/nogibjj/Jennifer_W8_Individual_Project_2/actions/runs/11761460872).
+This project generates an optimized Rust binary that can be downloaded by taking following steps:

-1. Go to the Actions run page.
+1. Visit the Github Actions page by clicking [here](https://github.com/nogibjj/Jennifer_W8_Individual_Project_2/actions).
-2. Scroll down to the **Artifacts** section at the bottom.
+2. Select the latest **Rust CI** workflow, scroll down to the **Artifacts** section at the bottom.
 3. Click on **rust-sql-binary** to download the binary file.

 ![alt text](images/image-7.png)